GCSErevision/GCSE-Revision/README.md

 0.1.0 = The entire specification has been covered in the textbook.

 1.0.0 = The textbook is fully completed, the quick questions, long questions and past papers have also been completed.

+*Please note: we cannot validate the accuracy of the guide to the entire specification until 1.0.0 is reached*